Sachinj29/Java_Array/README.md

 - **Language**: Java (JDK 8 or higher)
 - **Editor/IDE**: VS Code / IntelliJ IDEA / Eclipse
-- **Compilation**: Command line or integrated IDE compiler
+- **Libraries**: `java.util.Arrays`
+- **Build Tools**: Not required (simple `javac` compilation)

 ---

 ## 💡 Learning Outcomes

-By studying this module, you will:
+By exploring this module, you will:

-- Build a strong foundation in using arrays effectively in Java
-- Understand various types of arrays and their use cases
+- Master Java’s built-in methods for efficient array operations
+- Learn best practices for searching, sorting, and comparing arrays
-- Improve your ability to write modular, efficient, and readable code
+- Improve your debugging skills using array string representations
-- Be better prepared for Java-based interviews and coding tests
+- Be prepared for technical interviews involving arrays and algorithms

 ---

 ## 📚 Prerequisites

-- Basic understanding of Java syntax and data types
+- Basic knowledge of Java
+- Understanding of data structures (arrays, 2D arrays)
-- Familiarity with loops and conditional statements
+- Familiarity with Java methods and control flow

 ---

-## 🧩 Folder Placement